stat301-2-2024-winter/final-project-2-louiseoh2025/README.md

 - `4_model_analysis.R`: codes used to analyze which model works best

-- `5_fit_final.R`: codes used to fit the final model chosen for the prediction project
+- `4_fit_final.R`: codes used to fit and asses the final model chosen for the prediction project

 ## Reports